ceford/cefjdemos-data-jdm-help/articles/en/private-messages/private-messages-write.md

 ## Toolbar

-At the top of the page you will see the toolbar shown in the [Screenshot](#Screenshot) above.
+At the top of the page you will see the toolbar shown in the Screenshot above.
 The functions are:

 - **Send:** Sends the message.
 Note that the Recipient, Subject and Message fields cannot be blank.
 - **Cancel**.
 Closes the current screen and returns to the previous screen without saving any modifications you may have made.
 - **Help**.
 Opens this help screen.

-## Related Information

-- Further information about Inbox messages: [Private messages - Inbox](https://docs.joomla.org/Help4.x:Private_Messages/en "Help4.x:Private Messages/en")
-- Further information about Reading messages: [Private messages - Read](https://docs.joomla.org/Help4.x:Private_Messages:_Read/en "Help4.x:Private Messages: Read/en")